samskivert/website/blog/pending/road-to-rsp.md

 programmers.

-There are a lot of things to unpack from the bullet points above, so I'll start with details on each of the components and then come back to how it all fits together, and the benefits conferred by this particular subset of the Turing tar pit.
+There are a lot of things to unpack from the bullet points above, so I'll start with details on each of the components and then come back to how it all fits together, then finally outline some of the benefits conferred by this particular subset of the Turing tar pit.

 ### Hierarchical reactive state

 When I say reactive state, I mean state for which all changes may be observed and reacted to.
-The simplest form of reactive state would be a single value (of any "atomic" type, but we'll use an integer).
+The simplest form of reactive state would be a single value (of any immutable type).
 The value can be updated, and when the value is updated that can trigger other computations, which result in updating other values.
 Think spreadsheet, but don't think it too hard because it's not a perfect analogy.

 All changes to a piece of reactive state are encapsulated.
 So you can't just say "Hey, jam this value into this memory location".
 An update of a reactive value is encapsulated into a change which is managed by the RSP-runtime.
 This enables reporting and visualization of all changes to mutable state in your entire program.
 If you ever wondered how Victor-style "magic windows" into the inner workings of your program are going to work in a "real" programming language, I think it's something like this.
-If you're thinking "Oh god, the (lack of) performance" then bear with me a moment.
+If you're thinking "Oh god, the (lack of) performance" then bear with me until the next section.

-In addition to simple values, a variety of reactive "collections" are provided like lists, sets and maps.
-This ensures that the programmer is working at a sane level of abstraction (expressing things like "append this value to this list") while leaving the actual process of changing mutable state to the RSP-runtime, which can enforce its invariants and make the change information available to debugging and visualization tools.
+In addition to simple values, a variety of reactive collections are provided like lists, sets and maps.
+This ensures that the programmer is working at a sane level of abstraction (expressing things like "append this value to this list") while leaving the actual process of changing mutable state to the RSP-runtime, which can enforce its invariants and make semantically rich change information available to debugging and visualization tools.

-Also, external resources (like `stdin` and `stdout`, the file system, the network, etc.) are also modeled as reactive state.
+External resources (like `stdin` and `stdout`, the file system, the network, etc.) are also modeled as reactive state.
 I'll describe how all of these usual suspects are modeled in a later blog post.

 I'll defer explaining the *hierarchical* aspect of the state until we describe *systems* below.